jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 ```

 #### Adagrad
  If the input features are not scaled correctly, it is impossible to find the right learning rate that works for all the features.
-This indicates the learning rate needed to self-adapt for each tunable parameter.
+This indicates the learning rate needs to self-adapt for each tunable parameter.
 One way to do it is to remember how much change has made to a specific $$ W_i $$.
-We will reduce the parameter of change if that parameter has been changed frequently.
+We will reduce the parameter change if that parameter has been changed frequently.
 This will absolutely help the oscillation problem because it acts like a damper again.
-In Adagrad, it was done slightly different by allowing the rate of change to drop inversely by the L2 norm of all the previous gradients $$ dw_i $$.
+In Adagrad, it was done slightly difference by allowing the rate change to drop inversely by the L2 norm of all the previous gradients $$ dw_i $$.

 ```python
 cache += dw**2